 In all my years of public school, the only bad grade I ever received on a report card was in handwriting.

-I got a ‘D’ – straight A’s in every other subject and a ‘D’ in handwriting.
+I got a ‘D’.
+I had straight A’s in every other subject and a ‘D’ in handwriting.
 (My cursive tends to go straight up and down, and this was back in the day where cursive wasn’t cursive if it didn’t slant perfectly to the right.)

 I was devastated.
 I begged my teacher to help me improve my grade.
 He was kind and took pity on me.
 He handed me a set of worksheets with lines to practice and told me, “If you work hard and complete these, I will raise your grade for your diligence alone.”